gdepeute/dae.notes/plan.745.md

 - What's the plan to convey knowledge about the system to Operations and Support for them to assume front line support?
 - Does PDC have any new support they are responsible for in 7.4?

-- Next business day is OK?
-- Q: What is our SLA with customers (ping Natalie)?

 ### Configuration / Sizing

 - What is the specification or requirements for the production cluster?